caesarfeta/bash_lib/README.md

 		do source $DIR/lib/$f
 	done

-### ./lib
-Reusable bash functions.

-### ./scripts
+## ./scripts
-Handy scripts.
-To use add to your PATH.
+Handy scripts I use for coding / project management.

 ## ./tmpl
 Script boilerplates.

-### profile
+## profile
 Non-sensitve bash config.
-Source it your personal bash profile, ~/.profile typically.

-### snippets.txt
+## snippets.txt
-Useful snippets of BASH code that aren't stand-alone functions but must be copy and pasted into scripts.
+Useful snippets of BASH code that aren't stand-alone functions but can be copied and pasted into scripts.